maelfabien/Graph2Speak/README.md

 ***Abstract***:

-Criminal investigations mostly rely on the collection of conversational data.
-The identity of speakers must be assessed in order to build or enrich an existing criminal network.
-Investigators then use social network analysis tools to identify the most central characters and the different communities within the network.
-We introduce Crime Scene Investigation (CSI) television show as a potential candidate for criminal conversational data.
+  Criminal investigations mostly rely on the collection of speech conversational data in order to identify speakers and build or enrich an existing criminal network.
+Social network analysis tools are then applied to identify the most central characters and the different communities within the network.
+We introduce two candidate datasets for criminal conversational data, Crime Scene Investigation (CSI), a television show, and the ROXANNE simulated data.
 We also introduce the metric of conversation accuracy in the context of criminal investigations.
-We improve a speaker identification baseline by re-ranking candidate speakers based on the frequency of previous interactions between speakers and the topology of the criminal network.
-We show that our approach outperforms the baseline speaker accuracy by **1.3% absolute** (1.5% relative), and the conversation accuracy by **3.7% absolute** (4.7% relative) on CSI data.
+By re-ranking candidate speakers based on the frequency of previous interactions, we improve the speaker identification baseline by 1.2% absolute (1.3% relative), and the conversation accuracy by 2.6% absolute (3.4% relative) on CSI data, and by 1.1% absolute (1.2% relative), and 2% absolute (2.5% relative) respectively on the ROXANNE simulated data.

+Note: In this repo, you will only find data related to CSI, since ROXANNE simulated data are not open-source.
+Also, this repo will be migrated to IDIAP's account in a few months.

 ## What's in the repo?